 The more constraints they perceived, the riskier their experience, especially for Southeast Asian women whose roles have been treated unjustly.
 They had a strong desire to redefine gender identities through solo travel.
-The meaning of risk-taking was stated to bring empowerment, sense of the confidence, and freedom of solo female travelers (Jordan & Gibson.
+The meaning of risk-taking was stated to bring out the sense of empowerment, confidence, and freedom of solo female travelers (Hosseini, 2022).
 Especially in a patriarchal culture in Southeast Asian countries, women had limited opportunities to make their own decisions and experience autonomy.
-All these critical characteristics contributed to these women's self-development process, which helped them develop and assess their abilities to achieve their travel goals and maximize their potential-starting from how these women empower themselves by taking an active role in negotiating their constraints (Zhou, 2015) achieve a greater sense achievement after overcoming these constraints (Harris & Wilson, 2007).
-Cases are how these women negotiate in unfamiliar destinations, respond unknown surroundings without fully understanding the host culture, or find solutions when facing challenging encounters (Yang et al., 2018b).
+All these critical characteristics contributed to these women's self-development process, which helped them develop and assess their abilities to achieve their goals and maximize their travel potential-starting from how these women empower themselves by taking an active role in negotiating their constraints (Zhou, 2015) and achieve a greater sense of achievement after overcoming these constraints.
+Cases are how these women negotiate in unfamiliar destinations, respond to unknown surroundings without fully understanding the host culture, or find solutions when facing challenging encounters (Yang et al., 2018b).

-Gradually, their travel experience reached an advanced level as they gained experiences from diverse more destinations with different cultures.
+Gradually, their travel experience reached an advanced level as they gained more experiences from diverse destinations with different cultures.
 These women became more independent and confident in dealing with social constraints while seeking individualistic experiences.
-Nov (2004) stated that solo travel provides a transformative experience in which individuals can reconstruct and transform their identity, views, and social positions.
-However, these transformations did not fit into their home societies when they returned, principally when culture clashes occurred since Western and Asian cultures were not compatible.
+Mani and Jose (2020) stated that solo travel provides a transformative experience in which individuals can reconstruct and transform their identity, views, and positions.
+However, social these transformations did not fit into their home societies when they returned, principally when culture clashes occurred since Western and Asian cultures were not compatible.
 These women were torn between tradition and modernity.
-They felt reluctant to maintain the traditional belief and norms and guilty about rejecting taking over their parents' values.
-From cultural individual empowerment, these women intentionally empowered their social circle to create a greater acceptance of solo female travel.
+They felt reluctant to maintain the traditional belief and norms and guilty about rejecting taking over their parents' cultural values.
+From individual empowerment, these women intentionally empowered their social circle to create a greater acceptance of solo female travel.
 These personal transformations may lead to social transformation (Yang et al., 2018b).

-For practical implications, travel associations or tourism providers could offer educational workshops and programs to address some personal concerns related to socio-cultural context and provide emergency contacts for travelers' self-protection.
+For practical implications, travel associations or tourism providers could educational workshops offer and programs to address some personal concerns related to socio-cultural context and provide emergency contacts for travelers' self-protection.
 Marketing strategies with comprehensive services should be developed to bring valuable experience to this rising market.
 More official platforms should be created throughout the solo female traveler's accommodation association, especially in places where this growing market is targeted.
-These platforms allow these women to connect, share their experiences, and travel tips that may boost others' confidence and lessen the potential constraints to increase the enjoyment of their experience.
+These platforms allow these to connect, women share their experiences, and travel tips that may boost others' confidence and lessen the potential constraints to increase the enjoyment of their experience.